The demand for budget-friendly, professional recording equipment has increased with an increasing number of people

 Join us as we go through all the details, features, and specifications of this fantastic microphone.

-In the end, you’ll have a much better idea of what the
+In the end, you’ll have a better idea of what the

 Table of Contents

 Let’s begin by looking at this microphone’s design.
-It’s aesthetically pleasing and has that classic studio microphone look, which doesn’t have much of an impact on its performance but certainly gives it a professional feel.
+It’s aesthetically pleasing and has that classic studio microphone look, which doesn’t impact its performance but certainly gives it a professional feel.

-It features an integrated swivel mount that can hold the microphone firmly in position while it’s in use, as well as help to reduce vibration while you record.
+It features an integrated swivel mount that can hold the microphone firmly in position while it’s in use and help reduce vibration while you record.

 It’s also compatible with both ⅜” and ⅝” stand threads, giving you more versatility when securing it in place.

 This swivel mount allows you to angle the microphone in a variety of positions too.
-This capability means that you’ll be able to sit comfortably without worrying about compromising the recording quality or having to hold your posture in an awkward position while you’re talking.
+This capability means you’ll be able to sit comfortably without worrying about compromising the recording quality or holding your posture in an awkward position while you’re talking.

 There is also an internal shock mount designed to absorb any noise from table-bumping or typing and prevent it from being picked up while recording.

 It’s easy to use, its plug-and-play design makes it super simple to set up, and you won’t need a degree in audio engineering to get started!

 The stable, all-metal construction also makes it extremely durable, and its 937g weight gives it a hefty, secure feeling without being overly cumbersome.

 This integrated dynamic capsule also makes this microphone an excellent choice for any podcaster that uses public places for recordings, such as coffee shops or restaurants.

 It will concentrate on the sound coming directly in front of the microphone rather than picking up background sounds.

 Further enhancing the background noise reduction is the microphone’s cardioid polar pickup pattern.
 This attention to detail makes the